loilo/branchy/README.md

 ### Gotchas
 The technical procedures of `branchy` set some requirements for threaded functions:

 * Parameters passed to a threaded function are serialized.
 That means, threaded functions should only accept serializeable arguments.
-The same goes for return values of these functions.
+The same goes for their return values.
 * Threaded functions are serialized before being run in a different thread.
-That means, they have no access to the local variable scope that was available during their definition:
+Consequently, they have no access to the local variable scope that was available during their definition:

   ```javascript
   const branchy = require('branchy')